 Secluded – There are times when you just want to get away from it all, and that includes people.
 Perhaps you are an author trying to finish a book, or a married couple going away on their anniversary.
 Whatever the case might be, there are Gatlinburg cabins in secluded areas waiting to be rented.

 Pool Access – Don’t forget the summer months can heat up in Gatlinburg.
 If you and your family want to get in your fair share of swimming, look for a cabin with pool access.

 Fireplace – Equally important for some will be a fireplace to keep nice and cozy during those brisk or downright cold fall and winter evenings.

-Pet Friendly – If you plan on bringing your pet with you, make sure that the cabin is able to accommodate him.
+Pet Friendly – If you plan on bringing your pet with you, make sure that the cabin can accommodate him.
 Also, check out chapter 8 of this guide for more helpful information about bringing your pet along for the ride.

 Game Room – Many cabins in the area have a dedicated game room.
 This is a great way to do some family or group bonding, and have a blast doing it!